Area: | Flims-Laax |

 You can start either from Flims or from Laax - both are served by post bus from Chur.
 Traffic on this route can be quite awful though, so treat timetables in peak season with scepticism.
 On the SBB website, look for "Flims Dorf, Bergbahnen" for Flims, or for Laax use "Laax GR, Murschetg".
 Both these buses drop you right outside the lifts.

 Laax has an interesting approach to the "Snow and Rail" tickets - they provide a special "Express Schalter" outside the building for a speedy ticket purchase, rather than forcing you to join the enormous queues inside.
 Bizarrely, however, after you've queued up here to exchange your Gutschein for your lift ticket, (after already having paid them), they refuse (saying it's a special price) and make you queue up in the enormous queues inside anyway!
 Talk about customer service.
 But wait!
 It gets better!
 You can't just get a normal paper ticket, because they don't do normal paper tickets at Flims.
 Instead they only have plastic hands-free cards.
-The special twist at Flims is that they refuse to take them back at the end of the day and give you your deposit back, like other resorts do.
+The special twist at Flims is that they refuse to take them back at the end of the day and give you your deposit back, like (most) other resorts do.
 No, they insist that you buy the card for CHF 5!
 Incredible!
 This is after they only open four counters for the massive queues as well.
 Maybe they're just trying to be unpleasant to their customers??

 An amazingly huge area is covered, with a good variety of runs and very large vertical drop (3000m down to 1100m).
 With that amount of drop, there's always going to be something suitable, whether fast blues up on the glacier, or tricky yellows (steep unprepared routes) lower down, or virtually anything inbetween.
 Any lift system this size is going to have difficulties with getting from one place to another, but there are a few bottlenecks.
-For example, getting up to La Siala requires either a nasty traverse from Vorab or a congested chair lift from Scansinas (finally upgraded from a drag lift!).
-However, a lot of effort has gone into the naming and signing of the runs, making navigation easier.
-The map used to conveniently mark flatter traverses as 'less suitable for snowboarders' in orange but sadly not any more.
-Early lift closure (some lifts closing as early as 3:30!) is very disappointing.
+The bottom of the La Siala lift seems to collect the worst of the queues.

 This resort seems to be a victim of its own popularity.
 From the traffic problems getting to the resort, to the interminable queues to exchange your tickets, to lift queues of more than 20 minutes, and the slow lifts themselves, adds up to a wearying day out.
 The very early closure of the lifts is another face-slapper.

 On a quiet weekday this huge resort would no doubt be a dream, but on a sunny Saturday or Sunday you can forget it.
 Given the price of the tickets, some investment in the lifts would go a long way.
 Somehow you get the feeling that this place just isn't quite as cool as it likes to think it is.
+An excellent example of the arrogance here is their latest money-wringing plan (announced in 2012) for "VIP access", letting those who pay even more to jump the queues in front of you.
+Hands up if you think that will make coming here a more pleasant experience?